alexmaropakis/BrainDecode/gnomAD/README.md

 Ensembl codon context, the substitution direction check, and a categorical `gnomad_status` that records exactly how (or whether) gnomAD resolved the site.

-**Scope:** human only. gnomAD has no mouse data, so Takasugi (aged mouse) SAAPs are not annotated here and pass downstream unannotated; this pipeline is run on the human datasets (Ping 2018, Bai 2020 — ACG/FC plexes).
+**Scope:** gnomAD has no mouse data, so Takasugi (aged mouse) SAAPs are not annotated here and pass downstream unannotated; this pipeline is run only on the human datasets (Ping 2018, Bai 2020 — ACG/FC plexes).

 ---